 - Store the completely cooled loaf well-wrapped at room temperature, or double wrap it in plastic and freeze.

 Total time does not include proofing time.

-Other links are to companies or blogs with which I have no affiliation but they provide products that I love and use or information that I find helpful.
+Links in this post are to companies or blogs with which I have no affiliation but they provide products that I love and use or information that I find helpful.